 Organizations around the world and across the United States use World Hepatitis Day to raise awareness of the problem and what needs to be done to strengthen efforts in prevention, screening and control of viral hepatitis.

 Assess Your Risk and Take Action

 Use these easy online tools to find out if you are at risk for hepatitis B or hepatitis C, then take action to locate a nearby provider of hepatitis B vaccination or hepatitis B or C testing.
 Share these tools with friends, family, colleagues, members, clients, constituents, and others.

 Use the World Hepatitis Day Logo & Other Digital Tools

 Incorporate the World Hepatitis Day logo into your website, blog posts, social media, email, and other communications.
-Visit the World Health Organization page and this World Hepatitis Alliance page to find an array of digital tools including buttons, badges, and banners in different shapes and sizes that are ready to download and use online.
+Visit the World Health Organization page and this World Hepatitis Alliance to find an array of digital tools including buttons, badges, and banners in different shapes and sizes that are ready to download and use online.